Maserati Quattroporte: Quattroporte V (M139, 2003–2012)

 The fifth generation of the Quattroporte (Tipo M139) debuted at the Frankfurt Motor Show on 9 September 2003 and made its U.S. première at the 2003 Pebble Beach Concours d'Elegance; production started in 2003.
 Exterior and interior design was penned by Pininfarina's then chief designer Ken Okuyama.
 The last M139 Quattroporte was built on 20 December 2012.

 Built on an entirely new platform named the M139, it was 50 cm longer than its predecessor and sat on a 40 cm longer wheelbase.
 The same architecture would later underpin the GranTurismo and GranCabrio coupés and convertibles.

 Initially, the Quattroporte was powered by an evolution of the naturally aspirated dry sump 4.2-litre V8 engine, as used in the Maserati Coupé, with an increased power output of 400 PS and new black plastic inlet manifold instead of an aluminium cast one.
-Due to its greater weight compared to the Coupé and Spyder, the 0–100 km/h (0–62 mph) acceleration time for the Quattroporte is 5.2 seconds and the top speed is measured at 171 mi/h.
+Due to its greater weight compared to the Coupé and Spyder, the 0–100 km/h acceleration time for the Quattroporte is 5.2 seconds and the top speed is measured at 171 mi/h.

 Over 5,000 cars were built in 2006.

 History

 2003–2008

 The Maserati Quattroporte was initially offered in only one configuration, equipped with an automated manual transmission, marketed as DuoSelect.
 The base Quattroporte DuoSelect featured a chrome grille with horizontal slats, adaptive suspension, marketed as Skyhook and 330 mm brake disks with four piston calipers at each wheel.
 Maserati offered fifteen exterior paint colours, Poltrona Frau leather upholstery in ten colours, contrasting seat piping and stitching and three types of wood inserts.

 In 2004, the American luxury department store Neiman Marcus offered a limited edition of the Quattroporte, only available for order through the retailer's 2004 Christmas Catalog at a price of 125,000 USD.
-Each of the 60 Neiman Marcus Quattroportes was finished in Bordeaux Pontevecchio (wine red) exterior colour and featured a chrome mesh-front grill along with side vents and 19-inch ball-polished wheels.
+Each of the 60 Neiman Marcus Quattroportes was finished in Bordeaux Pontevecchio (wine red) exterior colour and featured a chrome mesh-front grille along with side vents and 19-inch ball-polished wheels.
 The interior was upholstered in ivory Poltrona Frau leather accented with Bordeaux piping and mahogany wood trim.

 At the Frankfurt Motor Show in September 2005, Maserati introduced two different trim levels for the Quattroporte, the Executive GT and Sport GT.